-As you know, I’ve been struggling for awhile with wanting to stay sober, but having the occasional relapse.
+As you know, I’ve been struggling for awhile with wanting to stay sober, but have had an occasional relapse.
 It’s this endless cycle that I seem to be unable to get out of.
 I must admit that I’m not always honest with you.
 Sometimes I brag to you that I’ve been doing so well, and then ask you to pick me up some wine, because I deserve it– and it is ok to drink once in awhile.
 Well, for me, it’s not ok.
 Here are some things that I need to get off my chest…

 Five things you need to know about my drinking:

 1. One drink is too many, and 1,000 isn’t enough.
 Once I take that first drink, I can’t stop.
 This is something that all alcoholics have in common.
 It may seem that you talked me out of that 2nd or 3rd drink, but I will inevitably sneak it when you aren’t watching.
 At this point I’ve lost all control.
 Yeah, it sucks and I don’t like it either.

 2. I don’t want to drink.
 Ever.
 I might suggest that we have a night of drinking and fun.
 That is not me, it’s Betsy.
 She is convincing, tricky and will use her words wisely.
 No matter how much you want to believe that I can have an occasional night of “fun”, I’ve proven time and time again that one night of “fun” will result in nightly drinking for days and/or weeks to follow.

 3. Meet Betsy.
 Betsy is my inner alcoholic and she is absolutely ruthless.
 She just KNOWS when I’m vulnerable, even if I don’t realize that I’m in a vulnerable place, she will pounce (I know it seems crazy, but it’s true).
 I am not trying to evade blame.
 She is a part of me, but distinguishing her thoughts within my brain help me to be successful.
 Here is real life example of a lovely day she tried to ruin last summer: